pnorms/mattermost-bridge/README.md

 Then select the `Repository` and `Pull request` events you want to be notified about and click on `Create` to create the webhook.

+# Configure Bitbucket

+Within Bitbucket webhooks are configured and managed at the individual repository level.
+From within a repository click on the `Repository Settings` icon (cog) in the left hand side bar and then click on Webhooks under repository settings.
+To create a new webhook click on the `Create webhook` button.
+In the `Create webhook` form fill in the new webhook's `Name` and `URL`.
+The URL will look like:

 # Docker Installation

-To use the docker based installation created based on the Bitbucket project https://github.com/cvitter/mattermost-bitbucket-bridge.git:

-1. Log into the machine that will host the Python Flask application;
-2. Clone this repository to your machine: `git clone https://github.com/pnorms/mattermost-tower-bridge.git`;
-3. Make a copy of `config.sample`: `cp config.sample config.json`
-4. Edit `config.json` to update the following fields as needed:
-   * Application host address and port (generally debug should be left set to `false`;
-   * Mattermost server_url and the user name or icon to override the webhook with if desired;
-   * And the base url of your Ansible Tower server.
-5. Build the docker image (replace `DOCKER_IMAGE_NAME` with your name of choice):
+1. Build the docker image (replace `DOCKER_IMAGE_NAME` with your name of choice):
   - `docker build -t DOCKER_IMAGE_NAME .`
   - `docker pull DOCKER_IMAGE_NAME`
-6. And run the docker image: `docker run -d -p 5007:5007 DOCKER_IMAGE_NAME`
+2. And run the docker image: `docker run -d -p 8080:8080 DOCKER_IMAGE_NAME`

+# HELM!
+1. Run helm package mattermost-bridges-dev
+2. Deploy the package to your repository
+3. Launch the item from your kub connected repo

 # Make this Project Better (Questions, Feedback, Pull Requests Etc.)

 **Help!** If you like this project and want to make it even more awesome please contribute your ideas, code, etc.

-If you have any questions, feedback, suggestions, etc. please submit them via issues here: https://github.com/pnorms/mattermost-tower-bridge/issues
+If you have any questions, feedback, suggestions, etc. please submit them via issues here: https://github.com/pnorms/mattermost-bridge/issues

 If you find errors please feel to submit pull requests.
 Any help in improving this resource is appreciated!